lassachraf/42_Minishell/README.md

 * Signal handling in Unix.
 * C programming, including pointers, memory allocation, and string manipulation.

+# Before Compilation

+In this project we used a lot of functions, the one that I want to talk about is readline.
+The readline function in C is used to read a line of input from the user, typically from the standard input (stdin).
+It provides an easy way to handle user input in a command-line interface by reading an entire line of text and returning it as a dynamically allocated string.

+It should be installed in case you're using in OS other than linux.
+For MacOS people, you will found a file <a href="https://github.com/">'readline_script.sh'</a> that if you run it, it will work directly.

+### Note: The readline function cause memory leaks, but don't worry about them.

 ## Compilation and Execution

 To compile and run our Minishell, use the following commands: